 If you haven’t heard of Tokyo Banana, you must be living in a cave for quite some time.
 Just browse your Instagram/Facebook, I am sure you’ll come across your friends posting about this “Tokyo Banana”… Grapestone Co is a well-known sweet company based in Tokyo, and one of their most popular snacks is called the “Tokyo Banana”.
-Basically, it is a banana looking fluffy cake filled with banana flavored custard cream.
+Basically, it is a banana looking fluffy cake filled with banana-flavored custard cream.
 It is also available in different themes – e.g. leopard or panda spots.
 There is also a recent collaboration with KIT KAT which combines the best of both KIT KAT and Tokyo Banana – What a great combination!
-This is a MUST buy and the good thing is that Tokyo Banana stores are widely available around Japan (in train stations, shopping malls, airports etc)
+This is one of the MUST buy snacks in Japan and the good thing is that Tokyo Banana stores are widely available around Japan (in train stations, shopping malls, airports, etc).

 You must be wondering, why people recommend buying instant noodles when you can find them widely available in supermarkets in your own country as well.
-Many people say that instant ramen noodles from Japan taste far BETTER.
-There are many flavors and variety of instant noodles that is uniquely Japan.
+Many people say that instant ramen noodles from Japan taste far BETTER, and this is the reason why this is one food to bring back from Tokyo.
+There are many flavors and a variety of instant noodles that is uniquely Japan.
 I’ve yet to try instant ramen noodles, therefore, I can’t really conclude if this is true.
-But knowing that the first instant ramen is invented in Japan (By founder of Nissin Cup Noodles), I quite believe this.
+But knowing that the first instant ramen is invented in Japan (By founder of Nissin Cup Noodles), I do believe this is true.

 DSLR and Cameras